ojoaofernandes/labs/redux/README.md

 Things that should be avoided inside a reducer:

 * Mutate its arguments;
-* Perform side effects like API calls and routing transitiions;
+* Perform side effects like API calls and routing transitions;
 * Call non-pure functions, e.g. ```Date.now()``` or ```Math.randon()```.

-A reducer is a pure function.
-Given the same arguments, it should calculate the next state and return it.
+A reducer is a pure function. **Given the same arguments, it should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
-Just a calculation.
+Just a calculation.**

 ### Store